 Here's a pokeball I made for a friend, with the goals of being as accurate and easy-to-print as possible.
-It uses 4 separate parts that can be easily printed and painted, then assembled with glue.
-You'll probably need support for the outer shells, but the rest might be printable without, depending on your printer and settings.
+It uses 4 separate parts that can be easily printed and painted, then assembled with or without glue.

--Print two outer shells, and one of the inner ring and button.
+Print two outer shells, one inner ring, and one button.

 - Assemble with or without some weights inside (screws, nuts, ball bearings, etc...).
 You can also use crumpled paper to stop the weights from rattling.
 Glue is optional.